cucumber/tag-expressions/python/DEVELOPMENT.rst

     $ source .venv/bin/activate
     $ pip install -r py.requirements/all.txt

-    # -- HINT: Afterwards, to deactivate the virtual-enviroment, use:
+    # -- HINT: Afterwards, to deactivate the virtual-environment, use:
     $ deactivate

 SEE ALSO: